-In the past few decades, big chains like Starbucks and Caribou Coffee and cozy, independent coffee shops have become hallmarks of almost every city and town.
-With this ubiquitousness of artisanal coffee, it would be close to a miracle if you've made it into adulthood without developing a taste for fancy espresso drinks.
-Seeing as these drinks aren't exactly cheap, and the lines to buy a latte before work are only getting longer, it is very tempting brew espresso at home.
-However, making espresso is much more complicated than pouring hot water over coffee grinds, and the complicated machinery required can be somewhat intimidating.
-Not to fear.
-We've put together a step by step decision guide that can lead you to your perfect morning caffeine machine.
-We've also summarized some of the finer points of making espresso at home, so you can impress your friends with your barista skills.
+In the past few decades, big chains and independent cafes alike have become hallmarks of almost every town and city.
+With this grandiose presence of artisanal coffee, it is nearly a miracle if you have not developed a taste for espresso drinks.
+Seeing as specialty coffee isn't cheap, and the lines at the cafes are getting longer, it is very tempting to brew espresso at home.
+As you may know, making espresso is more complicated than pouring hot water over coffee grounds.
+Furthermore, the machinery required to make your favorite drink can be somewhat intimidating.
+But, no need to stress because we put together a step-by-step guide that can help lead you to your dream machine.
+We've also summarized some of the finer points of making espresso, so get ready to impress your friends with your barista skills.

 Choosing the Right Espresso Machine

 Step 1: Convenience or Quality?
 Super-Automatic vs. Semi-Automatic

 When buying a home espresso machine, the most significant decision is choosing between a super-automatic or a semi-automatic machine.
 The fundamental difference between these two categories is that super-automatic machines are foolproof, doing everything automatically at the touch of a button.
 In contrast, semi-automatic machines require you to do all the grinding and tamping and milk steaming manually.